lammps/lammps/doc/src/fix_efield.rst

        *energy* value = v_name
          v_name = variable with name that calculates the potential energy of each atom in the added E-field *potential* value = v_name
-         v_name = variable with name that calculates the electric potential of each atom in the added E-field (overrides *energy*)
+         v_name = variable with name that calculates the electric potential of each atom in the added E-field

 Examples
 """"""""